WindowsAppsGroup/Azure-FR-Cucumber-Ubuntu/ReadMe.txt

 If you want to jump right in and run tests and view reports follow along below:

 Option 1: From the Eclipse IDE:
-* [user] is the user created at the time of Virtual Machine Creation Click on Eclipse Neon icon and select the demo project “/home/[user]/workspace-demo/” (default)
+Note: [user] is the user created at the time of Virtual Machine Creation Click on Eclipse Neon icon and select the demo project “/home/[user]/workspace-demo/” (default)

 In the package explorer of the Eclipse IDE: